-In July, as a curiosity, under the title A 6,000-word sentence, I posted a brief discussion about the exceptional language and now unfamiliar structure of an 1853 conveyance, comparing it to its 1936 and 2013 equivalents as well as to a 19th century "abstract" of the 1853 version, with links to the full text of each document.
+In July 2013, as a curiosity, under the title A 6,000-word sentence, I posted a brief discussion about the exceptional language and now unfamiliar structure of an 1853 conveyance, comparing it to its 1936 and 2013 equivalents as well as to a 19th century "abstract" of the 1853 version, with links to the full text of each document.
 I'm now collecting some historic wills with a view to giving them similar (but shorter) treatment.

 The short note Severing joint tenancies (in the "Updates" section of Clarity for Lawyers, under My publications) has attracted much more interest than I expected, so I've added my explanation to clients about joint tenancies and tenancies in common, one of the precedents offered at the end of the book, to the extracts downloadable from the Clarity for Lawyers page.

 I have recently recoded all the html pages on this site, scraping off the barnacles that have accumulated over the last 16 or 17 years, replacing much of the repetition with a cascading style sheet, changing some content and formatting, and adding a site map.
 I am deeply indebted to John Hightower for his kindness and patience in sharing the benefit of his web-design experience; without his help I couldn't have done it.
 If it doesn't look right on your browser, or you notice any other mistakes or problems, I would appreciate it if you would email me.

 The dates on the left indicate the most recent improvement to each page.
 Green dates highlight recent changes.

 I welcome ideas, examples (particularly of ambiguities in legal writing), and debate.